 - If you answer “No” to the question about whether the beneficiary will be assigned to work at an off-site location, then you do not need to respond to the remaining two questions in the section.
 This is the first question in Section 4 on page 21.

 If you filed an H-1B cap petition in a timely manner but received notification from the delivery service that suggests that there may be a delay or damage to the package or that the package was misrouted, you may file a second H-1B petition with a new fee payment and the following:

 - An explanation as to why a second petition is being filed, with supporting evidence, such as the notice from the delivery service; and

 - A request to withdraw the first petition filed for the H-1B cap.

 If you do not include these items, you will be considered to have submitted duplicate filings.
 USCIS will deny or revoke multiple or duplicative petitions filed by an employer (including its related entities), for the same H-1B worker in the same fiscal year and will not refund the filing fees.

 If the cap is met within the first five business days of April, USCIS will reject any petitions received after the cap is met, including second H-1B petitions filed because of a delivery service mishandling as described above.

-In addition, if you submit a second H-1B petition and withdraws the first, USCIS will not adjudicate the withdrawn petition and will return it to you regardless of whether the petition has already been receipted.
+In addition, if you submit a second H-1B petition and withdraw the first, USCIS will not adjudicate the withdrawn petition and will return it to you, regardless of whether the petition has already been receipted.